hashicorp/design-system/website/docs/components/pagination/partials/guidelines/guidelines.md

 - When using the pagination, the component should be center aligned with the content it relates to.
 - Make sure there’s enough distance and breathing room between the pagination and unrelated content (e.g. another section below it), so it’s clear what content the pagination is paired with.

-When pairing the pagination or pagination bar with tables, we recommend:
-- 16px between the pagination or pagination bar and the content it relates to.
+When pairing the pagination or pagination bar with your content, we recommend leaving 16px of margin between the pagination and the content it relates to.

+If your product uses a significantly higher or lower spacing scale, increase or decrease the spacing accordingly.

 ![Spacing for pagination paired with tables](/assets/components/pagination/pagination-spacing-tables.png)

-When pairing with content which is not contained (e.g. cards, lists), we recommend:
-- At least 16px for consistency.
-If your product uses a scale where the spacing between elements tends to be higher or lower, or the paginated content looks optically loose or tight to the component, increase or decrease the spacing accordingly.

 ![Spacing for pagination paired with not contained content](/assets/components/pagination/pagination-spacing-not-contained.png)